 During the month of June, you can avoid the late-summer crowds and can experience outdoor events (like Midsummer's Eve) and activities, warm weather and the long hours of daylight known as the Midnight Sun.

-Best Times to See the Northern Lights in Sweden
+The Best Time to See the Northern Lights

 The natural phenomenon known as the Aurora Borealis, also called the Northern Lights, occur when electrons stream towards the Earth along its magnetic field and collide with air particles.
 The air then lights up, providing a spectacular visual display.